 Frets Add To The Feel of A Guitar

 Most players don’t consider that frets contribute to how a guitar plays and feels.
-There are different size frets that can either benefit your play style or hinder it.
+There are different sizes that can either benefit your play style or hinder it.

 Its something that is overlooked when selecting a guitar.

-Some frets are flat and low and require the string to be pressed right down in order to properly fret.
+Some are flat and low and require the string to be pressed right down in order to properly work.

-This can make it harder with bends as you have to press the string right down to the wooden fingerboard.
+This can make it harder with bends as you have to press the string right down to the wooden fretboard.

 Low, flat frets however feel very smooth as you move around the fingerboard.

-On hard rock or metal style guitars you might find taller frets.
-Taller frets don’t require you to press as hard as they make contact with the string before you touch the fingerboard.
+On hard rock or metal style guitars you might find them to be taller.
+They don’t require you to press as hard as they make contact with the string before you touch the fingerboard.

 This might also give you a bit of a scalloped feel but requires a lighter touch.